 The fund actively seeks to minimise downside risk, typically reflected in an attractive capture ratio – aiming to match the market on the way up, but significantly outperform it on the way down.

-“Investors can look to a high-conviction portfolio of cheap endurables owned for the long term that provides the potential for resilient returns.
-We are benchmark agnostic with a focus on stock-specific risk.
-Sustainability analysis is embedded into all business appraisals and is integral to our understanding of durable cash generation.” - Giles Parkinson, Fund Manager, Global Equities
+“Investors can look to a high-conviction portfolio of 'cheap endurables' owned for the long term that provides the potential for resilient returns.
+We are benchmark agnostic with a focus on stock-specific risk.” - Giles Parkinson, Fund Manager, Global Equities

 For further information on the risks and risk profiles of our funds, please refer to the relevant KIID and Prospectus.